-CLCU began with opening remarks from Dr. David Landry (2016 CLCU President and President of University of Holy Cross), and Dr. Jim Robinson (President of the Association of Louisiana Faculty Senates).
+CLCU 2017 began with opening remarks from Dr. Jim Henderson (2017 CLCU President and President/CEO of the University of Louisiana System), and Dr. Jim Robinson (President of the Association of Louisiana Faculty Senates).

-The final item on the conference agenda was the 2016 CLCU Business Meeting and election of new officers.
-Following his term as president-elect, Dr. Jim Henderson, President of Northwestern State University, succeeded to the office of CLCU President for 2016-17.
-Dr. David Landry, President of the University of Holy Cross College will assume the role of Past-President.
+The final item on the conference agenda was the 2017 CLCU Business Meeting and election of new officers.
+Following his term as president-elect, Dr. William Wainwright, Chancellor of Northshore Technical Community College, succeeded to the office of CLCU President for 2017-18.
+Dr. Jim Henderson, President/CEO of the University of Louisiana System will assume the role of Past-President.

 - Member-at-Large: Dr. Barbara Hatfield, Provost and Vice Chancellor for Academic and Student Affairs at LSUA